jamesaevans/amplitude-dev-center/docs/guides/wordpress-plugin-guide.md

 title: Amplitude Wordpress Plugin
 ---

-The Amplitude Wordpress plugin enables you to instrument your Wordpress site with an advanced version of Autocapture.
+The [Amplitude Wordpress Plugin](https://wordpress.org/plugins/amplitude/) enables you to instrument your Wordpress site with an advanced version of Autocapture.

 --8<-- "includes/open-beta.md"